KristiforMilchev/Slurpy/README.md

 ## Installation

-To install Slurpy, clone the repository and build the project:
+To install slurpy, clone the repository and build the project:

 ```bash
 git clone https://github.com/KristiforMilchev/slurpy.git